-Creating a Bucket
+Creating a bucket

 - Log in to the COS Console.

-- Create a source bucket to store the uploaded .zip file, name it "zip-upload", select Beijing for its region, and select Private read/write for its access permission.
+- Create a source bucket to store the uploaded ZIP file, name it "zip-upload", select Beijing for its region, and select Private Read/Write for its access permission.

-Creating an SCF Function
+Creating an SCF function

-- Log in to the SCF console and enter the Function Service page.
+- Log in to the SCF Console, and enter the Function Service page.

 - Select Beijing region and click Create to enter the function creating page.

-- On the Create a Function page, Configure the following information:
+- Configure the following fields:

-- Function Name: "unzip_to_cos".
+- Function Name: enter "unzip_to_cos".

-Configuring a COS Trigger
+Configuring a COS trigger

 - Create the function as instructed in the above steps.

-- Trigger Method: Select "COS trigger".
+- Trigger Method: select "COS trigger".

-- COS Bucket: Select "zip-upload".
+- COS Bucket: select "zip-upload".

-Testing the Function
+Testing the function

-- Download the test sample in .zip format.
+- Download the test sample in ZIP format.